naima-studio/chimera-jade-software/README.md

 ## Assigning a static IP Address to the PI
 Ran into an issue of constantly having to edit the config file for the Remote-SSH extention in VS-Code.
 By assisgning a static IP (only for dev devices), a new IP is not assigned every startup.

+1. Remove previous host fingerprints on the IP you are going to assign to the pi
+>ssh-keygen -R 192.168.2.2
+2. Connect the PI to your device.
-1. SSH into the PI
+2. SSH into the PI.
-2. Set the static IP for the USB gadget
+3. Set the static IP for the USB gadget.
 >sudo nmcli connection modify "USB Gadget (client)"\
->ipv4.addresses 192.168.2.2/24\ -- (example IP assignment.
-Make sure that this wont conflict with any already created key generations for this IP)
+>ipv4.addresses 192.168.2.2/24\
 >ipv4.method manual
+(This is an example IP assignment.
+You can choose any open IP)
-3. Restart PI
+4. Restart PI

 ## (Optional) Setup quick-dev environment for VS-Code with Remote-SSH Extention: